wmauz677/wmauz677/README.md

 </div>

 <!--
-- 🔭 I’m currently working on my mechanical engineering career
+- 🔭 I’m currently working in a environment where I'm applying my skills in mechanical engineering in coordination with my computer science background.
-- 🌱 I’m currently learning Typescript
+- 🌱 I’m currently practicing data science, software development, & project engineering
 - 📫 How to reach me: https://wmauz677.github.io/documentation/
  -->